Sticky Soy Ginger Chicken (One-Pan Weeknight Skillet)

 Store in an airtight container for up to 4 days.

 Reheat gently in a skillet with a splash of water to loosen the glaze.
-Microwave works, but stovetop keeps texture better.
+The microwave works, but the stovetop keeps the texture better.

 This recipe reheats beautifully for meal prep.